oroinc/documentation/user_guide/activities_comments.rst

 .. image:: ./img/activities/comments_01.png

-  - Then she went to the View page of the task and left a comment.
+- Then she went to the :ref:`View page <user-guide-ui-components-view-pages>` page of the task and left a comment.

 .. image:: ./img/activities/comments_02.png